Gajendrapatel09/DevDetective/README.md

 * Enhanced Online Visibility: Strengthen your online presence by highlighting GitHub repositories and linking to associated social media profiles, fostering connections within the developer community.

+* Responsive Design: The application is designed to work seamlessly across various devices and screen sizes.